 - If you are an individual considering submitting an entry, although we do not require written confirmation or authorisation, we ask that senior management and marketing departments are made aware that your entry is being submitted.

-- Up to two sets of supporting documents may be submitted, but in total they should comprise no more than four sides of A4.
-(Please note that this is a reduced number from previous years.)
+Up to two sets of supporting documents may be submitted, but in total they should comprise no more than four sides of A4.

 Any information submitted outside these guidelines will not be considered as part of the submission.

-On receipt of our shortlisting notification email, please cross-check the ID number with the nomination code on your original acknowledgement of receipt, as it is possible that your institution may have submitted more than one entry in any single category.
+We will send a notification email to all shortlisted entrants just prior to publication on 10 September.
+On receipt, please cross-check the quoted Nomination Code against the one in your original entry confirmation email, as it is possible that your institution may have submitted more than one entry in any single category.

 The contact details you provide in your entry form will be used throughout the awards process.
 If these details change after the form has been submitted, please send your new contact information by email to THEawards@timeshighereducation.com.

-Please also contact Lindsey if you have any general queries about our awards, or David Suter (firstname.lastname@example.org) if you have any questions about eligibility, the category criteria, or the composition of your entry.
+Please also use this address if you have any general queries about our awards, or contact David Suter (firstname.lastname@example.org) if you have any questions about eligibility, the category criteria, or the content of your entry.